safesoftware/FMETraining/README.md

 ## Overview

 This course introduces the essential components and capabilities of FME through hands-on problem-solving exercises.
-It is a condensed version of the more in-depth FME Desktop Basic training, and is a great start to become an efficient user of FME.
+It is a condensed version of the more in-depth FME Desktop Basic training and is a great start to become an efficient user of FME.

 The course covers:
 - Format Translations